How to Manage Project Risk: A 5-Step Guide

 In the last step, set up a process to monitor each risk as your project begins.
 Assigning team members to keep an eye on specific risks and mitigate them ensures you’ll have a constant sense of where the risks are and how likely they are to happen, so you'll be ready to tackle them if they occur.

 Risk management is an important part of project management because risk is almost inevitable in any project.
-Don’t worry—it’s rare to ever completely eliminate risk.
 Listen to Stanton, a program manager at YouTube, talk about his experience managing risk throughout his career in the video below.

 Tools to manage risk

 Tools can provide you with structure for your team’s thoughts and efforts, and serve as a point of reference throughout a project.
-Here are a few you might consider using in your risk management process.
+The following are a few you might consider using in your risk management process.

 • Risk management plan: A risk management plan is generally a living document that contains all information related to risk in your project.
 This can contain an executive summary, your risk register, mitigation plans, risk owners, and any other information pertaining to risk.
 Project managers may update the document as the project progresses and needs fluctuate.

-• Risk register: A risk register is a chart that contains all the risks associated with a project, as well as their priority levels, mitigation plans, and other important details.
-A risk register might also be called a risk matrix.
-You can find project management software that can help you compile risk registers, or else create your own in a spreadsheet.
+• Risk register: A risk register, also known as a risk matrix, is a chart that contains all the risks associated with a project, as well as their priority levels, mitigation plans, and other important details.
+You can turn to project management software to compile risk registers.
+You may also choose to create your own in a spreadsheet.

 RiskProbabilityImpactRisk levelOwnerMitigation plan